A pattern a day keeps the reviewers away (7 Part Series)

 Because doing good code will help you, your workmates, and those who will be in the future.

-Today, I'll write about a popular design pattern that you may have heard.
-It is called the Prototype Pattern.
+Today, I'll write about another pattern that you'll spot almost in every project.
+It is called Decorator Pattern.

-Things you need to have in mind when working with prototypes:
+Things you need to have in mind when working with decorators:

-Now, your clones production will be ✨ clean and efficient ✨
+Now, your tree would be decorated ✨ clean and efficiently ✨

-And this is my fourth article about design patterns for the series "A pattern a day keeps the reviewers away".
+And this is my third article about design patterns for the series "A pattern a day keeps the reviewers away".

 I'll try to keep posting every day one of the different patterns that are around.
 I can't promise I'll fulfil this task every day though!